Imagine the limited aspirations of the first

 which would be deliberately left to rust to provide greater authenticity.
 Nails can also

-be produced in copper, bronze and wrought iron.
+be produced in copper and bronze.

-Glasgow Steel Nail Co Ltd has been involved in many interesting projects that have included providing nails for the Globe Theatre
+Glasgow Steel Nail Co has been involved in many interesting projects that have included providing nails for the Globe Theatre

 in London, restoration work on Stirling Castle and other castles.
 The nails are generally